$E$ and $J$ type $\mathcal{N}=(0,2)$ disordered models and higher-spin symmetry: Conclusion and Outlook

 \section{Conclusion and Outlook}

 In this work, we investigate the $E$-type configuration of the disordered model, establishing a structural duality with the $J$-type model.
-By employing $(0,2)$ Landau-Ginzburg theory alongside a rigorous analysis of the Schwinger-Dyson equations—specifically through the behavior of Green functions in the conformal regime—we demonstrate that the kernel matrix's characteristic determinant remains independent of the coupling.
-This underlying symmetry ensures that the $E$-type model also posses the emergent higher-spin symmetry and the characteristic vanishing chaos of the $J$-type model in the large-$N$ limit.
+By employing the $(0,2)$ Landau-Ginzburg theory alongside a rigorous analysis of the Schwinger-Dyson equations—specifically through the behavior of Green functions in the conformal regime—we demonstrate that the kernel matrix's characteristic determinant remains independent of the coupling.Furthermore, by explicitly constructing the integral kernels from Feynman diagrams, we numerically extract the anomalous dimensions of the operators.
+The results confirm that these dimensions exactly vanish in the asymptotic limits, which verifies the emergent higher-spin symmetry and the characteristic vanishing chaos of the $E$-type model in the large-$N$ limit.

 An important element of our analysis is the exchange symmetry between the fields $\lambda$ and $\bar{\lambda}$.
-Although our derivation based on Lagrangian formalism, this feature resonates with the $E \leftrightarrow E^\vee$ replacement observed in $(0,2)$ A/B-type twists \cite{Katz:2004nn}.
+Although our derivation is based on the Lagrangian formalism, this feature resonates with the $E \leftrightarrow E^\vee$ replacement observed in $(0,2)$ A/B-type twists \cite{Katz:2004nn}.
 Such a correspondence suggests that the $\lambda \leftrightarrow \bar{\lambda}$ symmetry may have a deeper geometric origin, potentially linked to Hori-Vafa-type mirror dualities for $(0,2)$ theories.
 While a formal geometric mapping remains beyond the scope of this paper, it hints at a broader $(0,2)$ mirror framework underpinning these disordered systems.

-By extending the moduli space, our results provide another potential evidence suggesting a holographic duality of SYK to tensionless string theory.
-Future directions include further extension of the moduli space, e.g gauging the $U(1)$ symmetry of the model as in~\cite{Zhang:2025kty}, and constructing the precise bulk dual in higher-spin supergravity—specifically by establishing a connection to $\mathcal{N}=(0,2)$ higher-spin AdS$_3$ gravity via the super-Schwarzian action—and investigating how finite-$N$ corrections might disrupt the higher-spin operator spectrum.
+By extending the moduli space, our results provide another potential piece of evidence suggesting a holographic duality between SYK-like models and tensionless string theory.
+Looking forward, our explicit derivation of the pure $E$-model provides the essential mathematical basis for investigating the more generic mixed $E-J$ model.
+A highly fascinating direction is to explore how the non-trivial combinations of Feynman diagrams in this mixed system affect the physical spectrum, specifically how the number of conserved higher-spin operators evolves as one interpolates across the parameter space between the pure $E$ and pure $J$ limits.
+Additionally, future directions include gauging the $U(1)$ symmetry of the model as in~\cite{Zhang:2025kty}, constructing the precise bulk dual in higher-spin supergravity—specifically by establishing a connection to $\mathcal{N}=(0,2)$ higher-spin AdS$_3$ gravity via the super-Schwarzian action—and investigating how finite-$N$ corrections might disrupt the higher-spin operator spectrum.